anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 <a name="2.1"></a>
 ## 2.1 Introduction

-**must**: Requirements that are marked as _must_ are considered mandatory and must exist in the reference architecture and reflected in any implementation targeting this reference architecture.
+**must**: Requirements that are marked as _must_ are considered mandatory and must exist in the Reference Architecture and reflected in any Reference Implementation or Vendor Implementation targeting conformance with this Reference Architecture.
 The same applies to _must not_.

-**should**: Requirements that are marked as _should_ are expected to be fulfilled by the reference architecture but it is up to each service provider to accept an implementation targeting this reference architecture that is not reflecting on any of those requirements.
+**should**: Requirements that are marked as _should_ are expected to be fulfilled by the Reference Architecture but it is up to each service provider to accept a Vendor Implementation targeting conformance with this Reference Architecture that is not reflecting on any of those requirements.
 The same applies to _should not_.

+- ***NOTE:*** Some of these **must** and **should** requirements may be optional when it comes to an operator **deployment** (i.e. an operator may choose whether or not to deploy or not, depending on the NFVI Software Profiles required for each specific deployment).
+Specific requirements asking for the Reference Architecture to be flexible enough to allow that optionality will be added in the tables in section 2.3.

 **may**: Requirements that are marked as _may_ are considered optional.
 The same applies to _may not_.